mschaef/mschaef-blog/git-commits.md

 development, it also makes it easier to get back to the version you released last month before your dog destroyed your laptop.

-At a strategically level, history tracking gives you another maybe more subtle benefit.
-History tracking gives you the ability to document the way your code evolves and the motivations of why it is the way it is.
-Correctly done (and with an IDE), your `git` version history gives developers immediate access to the origin of each line of code, along with an explanation of how and why it got there.
+At a strategic level, history tracking can give other longer term benefits.
+With a little effort, it's an excellent way to document the how and way your code evolves over time.
+Correctly done (and with an IDE), a good version history gives developers immediate access to the origin of each line of code, along with an explanation of how and why it got there.
 Of course, it takes effort to get there.
-Your history can easily devolve into a bunch of _"WIP"_ messages in a randomly associated stream of commits.
+Your history can easily devolve into a bunch of `"WIP"` messages in a randomly associated stream of commits.
 Like everything else in life worth doing, it takes effort to ensure that you actually have a commit history that can live up to its strategic value.

-This starts with a commit history that people bother to read.
+This starts with a commit history that people bother to read, and like everthing else, it takes effort to produce something worth reading.
 For people to bother reading your commit history, they need to believe that it's worth the time spent to do so.
 For that to happen, enough effort needs to have been spent assembling the history that it's possible to understand what's being said.
-For that to happen, you need good commit messages describing a series of useful distinct commits.
-My argument for rebasing over merging boils down to the fact that rebase/squash makes it easier to produce a history that has these useful properties.
+This is where the notion of a _complete history_ runs into trouble.
+Just like historians curate facts into readable narratives, it is our responsibility as developers to take some time to curate our projects' change history.
+At least if we expect them to be read.
+My argument for rebasing over merging boils down to the fact that rebase/squash makes it easier to do this curation and produce a history that has these useful properties.

 For a commit to be useful in the future as a point of documentation, it needs to contain a coherent unit of work. `git` thinks in terms of